topSkip to main content

 Letters

-AAU joined ACE and 18 other higher education associations in sending a letter to Secretary McMahon to ask the Department of Education to implement the fiscal year 2025 continuing resolution.
+AAU joined ACE and 36 other higher education organizations in sending a letter to the Department of Education expressing their strong opposition to the Admissions and Consumer Transparency Supplement (ACTS) survey component.

-AAU joined ACE and 14 other higher education associations in sending a letter to the U.S. Department of State and U.S. Department of Homeland Security asking for a briefing relating to international students.
+AAU joined ACE and 43 other higher education associations in sending a letter to Secretary McMahon at the U.S. Department of Education expressing their opposition to the proposed changes in the Public Service Loan Forgiveness Program (PSLF).